-- 38 The Neighbourhood Plan area contains a significant number of heritage assets, with a particular concentration in the village of Misson itself.
-Heritage assets include listed buildings, non-designated assets (i.e. buildings that have local historic significance) as well as one ancient monuments and one unregistered parks and gardens. - 39 Within Misson, there are 16 Listed Buildings, the most notable being the Grade I Listed Church of St John and Boundary Wall.
-Detailed information on all the Listed Buildings in the Plan area is available at http://list.historicengland.org.uk/results.aspx. - 40 Map 2 shows the number and variety of heritage assets that exist within the village.
-Beyond the village, the buildings at Middle Wood Farm are also non designated heritage assets. - 41 In recognition of the extent of the heritage assets in Misson, it's special architecture and historic interest, Conservation Officers at Bassetlaw District Council carried out public consultation in July and August 2015 on a proposed Conservation Area for the historic core of Misson Village - 42 The importance and value local people place on the heritage assets in Misson came out strongly in the consultation events.
-A Neighbourhood Plan cannot designate Conservation Areas but this Neighbourhood Plan strongly supports the designation of the historic part of Misson as a Conservation Area by BDC.
+- 37 The Neighbourhood Plan area contains a significant number of heritage assets, with a particular concentration in the village of Misson itself.
+Heritage assets include listed buildings, non-designated assets (i.e. buildings that have local historic significance) as well as one ancient menuments monument and one unregistered parks park and gardens garden. - Within Misson, there are 16 Listed Buildings, the most notable being the Grade I Listed Church of St John and Boundary Wall.
+Detailed information on all the Listed Buildings in the Plan area is available at http://list.historicengland.org.uk/results.aspx. - 39 Map 2 shows the number and variety of heritage assets that exist within the village.
+Beyond the village, the buildings at Middle Wood Farm are also non designated heritage assets. - 40 In recognition of the extent of the heritage assets in Misson, it's special architecture and historic interest, Conservation Officers at Bassetlaw District Council carried out public consultation in July and August 2015 on a proposed Conservation Area for the historic core of Misson Village - 4241 The importance and value local people place on the heritage assets in Misson came out strongly in the consultation events.
+A held at the time the Neighbourhood Plan cannot designate Conservation Areas but this Neighbourhood Plan strongly supports the designationwas originally being prepared.
+Subsequently, recognising the extent of the heritage assets and the village's special architectural and historic partinterest, the historic core of Misson as the village was designated a Conservation Area by BDCBassetlaw District Council in September 2017. - Designation of the Conservation Area was accompanied by approval and publication of the Bassetlaw District Council: Misson Conservation Area Appraisal & Management Plan, available at: